PennStateCS/AFCT/docs/postgresql-ubuntu-setup.md

 This guide walks you through installing PostgreSQL on Ubuntu and configuring it for production deployment of the AFCT Dashboard.

+> **⚡ Quick Setup**: For automated installation, use `./scripts/setup-wizard.sh` and choose "Complete Production Setup" or "Install PostgreSQL".
+This guide is for manual installation and advanced configuration.

 ## 📋 Prerequisites

 - Ubuntu 20.04 LTS or newer